guillefix/nn-pacbayes/README.md

 __Plotting__

-The plots for the experiments in XXX can be obtained by running the python script `analyze/analyze_msweep_new2.py`.
+The plots for the experiments in Sections 7.2 and 7.3 in XXX can be obtained by running the python script `analyze/analyze_msweep_new2.py`.
 You can set the batch_size to 256 for results for that batch size.
 I recommend runing this on Atom with the Hydrogen plugin :)

+The plots for experiments in Figure 1 can be obtained by running `analyze/analyze_NNGP_data.py`.

 For any questions, please contact guillefix [at] gmail.com